nitrictech/cli/README.md

 Documentation for all available commands:

 - nitric build : Build a Nitric project
-- nitric feedback : Provide feedback on your experience with nitric
-- nitric info : Gather information about Nitric and the environment
 - nitric new [projectName] [templateName] : Create a new project
 - nitric run : Run your project locally for development and testing
 - nitric stack : Manage stacks (the deployed app containing multiple resources e.g. collection, bucket, topic)